Jen-Lopez/GWC-SIP-19/IceBreaker/README.md

 ###### Need to finish: :bangbang:
 - [ ] If there are more students than there are q's, need to notify user and reset list that records q's that have been answered

+Created with the intention to get to know more about individual students in the classroom :purple_heart: